Add Custom RSS Advisory Sources

 You cannot edit the URL after you have added the source.

-4. Review the details of the RSS advisory source, and click Submit.
+Review the details of the RSS advisory source, and click Submit.
 The advisory source is now added.
-Navigate to the category of the source, and turn on the toggle for the source to enable it in CSAP.
+In RSS Advisory, select the category of the source, and turn on the toggle for the source to enable it in Collaborate.

 Manage RSS Advisory Sources

-To manage RSS advisory sources, you must have the View and Update permissions.
+To manage RSS advisory sources, ensure that you have the View and Update permissions.
 You can choose and subscribe to required feeds for members and analysts.
 You can perform the following actions to manage categories:

-• Turn on the toggle for individual RSS sources that you want to enable in CSAP.
+Turn on the toggle for individual RSS sources that you want to enable in Collaborate.
 After making the changes, click Update to save your changes.
 Members can view and follow active RSS advisory feed sources.